NeCTAR-RC/tutorials/_cli-101/03-installing-updating.md

 ### Elevating privileges using `sudo`

-For some actions on your instance, including installing and updating software, you need system administrator privileges, also known as *root*, *root*-privileges, *superuser*-privileges or *sudo*-privileges.
+For some actions on your instance, including installing and updating software, you need system administrator privileges, also known as *sudo*-privileges.
+Nectar Virtual machines contain an administrative account called root.
+Rather than logging into the root account directly, we use sudo as a safer way to elevate the privileges of one command at a time.
 The default user accounts on Nectar images are all configured to have *sudo*-privileges.

 To demonstrate, run the following command:

 ```
 ubuntu@myinstance:~$ apt update #attempt to check for software updates